LJKhnor/EloRankingSystem/README.md

 It's your local DB and you can access it with DB Browser or DBeaver.
 Use .SQlite connection.

+Warning !
+Sqlite don't allow concurency, so if you want to execute falsk init-db, don't open a connection with DBeaver

 Congratulation folks, you have a DB.

 ## Feed DB
 In DBeaver or in other way use the script in [start_db.txt](start_db.txt) file to populate your db for the base to start with.